BcDemir/Terraform-Create-vm-sa-rg/README.md

 ![Alt text](sc/terraformInit.jpg "terraform init")

 ### Step 3
 All tf files are ready to implement terraform apply command.
-Run command "terraform plan" to see if the provision will work.
-It return without error and plans to add 4 resources.
+Ran command "terraform plan" to see if the provision will work.
+It return without errors.

 ![Alt text](sc/terraformApply.jpg "terraform plan")